 Merchant cash advance providers evaluate risk and weight credit criteria differently than a banker.
 An MCA provider looks at the daily credit card receipts to determine if the business can pay back the funds in a timely manner.
 Basically, a small business “sells” a portion of future credit card sales to acquire capital immediately.

-Rates on a merchant cash advance can be much higher than other financing options and depending on the company, can be prohibitively high.
+Rates on a merchant cash advance can be much higher than other financing options and, depending on the company, can be prohibitively high.
 It’s critical you understand the terms you’re being offered so you can make an informed decision about ROI.

-How a Merchant Cash Advance Works
+How does a Merchant Cash Advance work?

 An agreement is made between the small business owner and the MCA provider regarding the advance amount, payback amount, holdback, and term of the advance.
 Once an agreement is made, the advance is transferred to the business’ bank account in exchange for a future percentage of credit card receipts.